YU-MITC/moodle-local_yukaltura/README.md

-# YU Video Package for Kaltura
+# YU Kaltura Media Package
-"YU Video Package" is a Kaltura plugin package for Moodle 2.9 or later.
+"YU Kaltura Media Package" is a Kaltura plugin package for Moodle 2.9 or later.
 This package is developed by the Media and Information Technology Center, Yamaguchi University.
 By using this package, users can upload media to the Kaltura server, and easily embed the media in Moodle courses.
 Moreover, this package provides some useful functions.
 Since this package does not require Kaltura Application Framework (KAF), can work with Kaltura Community Edition (CE) and other editions.

 Please note that there is a chance this module will not work on some Moodle environment.
 Also, this package is only available in English.
 Stay tuned to future versions for other language supports.

-YU Kaltura Local Libraries for Moodle
+YU Kaltura Media Local Libraries for Moodle
 ------

 This plugin provides media gallery (called "My Media") for users.
 Through the "My Media", users can upload media files, preview and delete their medias, and edit metadata of each media.
 Also, users can set enable/disable access restriction to their own media.